go-swagger/go-swagger/docs/usage/serve_ui.md

-          --base-path=                the base path to serve the spec and UI at -F, --flavor=[redoc|swagger]    the flavor of docs, can be swagger or redoc (default: redoc) --doc-url=                  override the url which takes a url query param to render the doc ui --no-open                   when present won't open the the browser to show the url --no-ui                     when present, only the swagger spec will be served -p, --port=                     the port to serve this site [$PORT] --host=                     the interface to serve this site, defaults to 0.0.0.0 [$HOST]
+          --base-path=                the base path to serve the spec and UI at -F, --flavor=[redoc|swagger]    the flavor of docs, can be swagger or redoc (default: redoc) --doc-url=                  override the url which takes a url query param to render the doc ui --no-open                   when present won't open the browser to show the url --no-ui                     when present, only the swagger spec will be served -p, --port=                     the port to serve this site [$PORT] --host=                     the interface to serve this site, defaults to 0.0.0.0 [$HOST]